-The analyses of the maximum body mass of mammals from last 40 million years have suggested that the decrease in the ambient temperature, and the increase of the size of continents are closely related to the increase in the maximum body size.
+The analyses of the maximum body mass of mammals from the last 40 million years have suggested that the decrease in the ambient temperature, and the increase in the size of continents are closely related to the increase in the maximum body size.

 In the Late Permian, the quadruped animals, including reptiles and, later, mammals, returned to the sea.
 Since then, marine animals were predominant on Earth in terms of size.
 It is likely, that their enormous body mass was a result of a more effective intake of oxygen by using the lungs.

-The animals from the family Pakicetidae, that were adapted to live in water and were of the size of modern-day wolves, are believed to have been the ancestors of whales.
-These creatures lived on Earth about 53 million years ago, but already about 40 million years ago, whales reached a dozen or so meters of length.
-Since about 30 million years ago to today, whales’ rate of maximum weight has risen significantly.
+The animals from the family Pakicetidae, which were adapted to live in water and were of the size of modern-day wolves, are believed to have been the ancestors of whales.
+These creatures lived on Earth about 53 million years ago, but already about 40 million years ago, whales reached a dozen or so meters in length.
+From about 30 million years ago to today, whales’ rate of maximum weight has risen significantly.
 That’s how the largest animal in the history of Earth – the blue whale – appeared.

 Whales are not the only marine mammals that became extremely large, because the southern elephant seal is the largest modern-day carnivorous marine mammal.

-Reasons for increasing body size of marine mammals
+Reasons for increasing the body size of marine mammals

 Flightless birds and reptiles